 - To avoid electrostatics, do not come into contact with the CF storage card when the patient monitor is on. - Do not insert or remove the CF storage card when the patient monitor is on.
-Otherwise it may cause damage to the CF storage card and the patient monitor. - Use only the CF storage card specified by Mindray.
+Otherwise it may cause damage to the CF storage card and the patient monitor. - Use only the CF storage card specified in this manual.